 Let’s say you plant a tree in your yard to add beauty to your view and value to your home.
 And maybe you choose a tree that bears fruit to give you something extra in addition to that beauty and value.

 In other words, certain trees may put a seasonal cherry on top of your landscaping investment.
 And that’s a little like investing in a stock that pays dividends.

 First, what is a dividend?
 A dividend is a portion of a company’s earnings paid out in cash (not to be confused with a stock dividend) to shareholders on a per-share basis.
 Most dividends are paid in cash, and many are distributed quarterly (although some companies offer monthly dividends).

 Why do some companies pay dividends?
 To reward shareholders and attract new investors.
 Dividends can also signal company strength.
 (Under certain circumstances, dividends can also indicate company weakness.
 We’ll get into this a little later.)

 A dividend stock investor’s goal is to receive a small amount of cash flow for income or increase the total value of portfolio returns by collecting dividend payments in addition to growth.
 But how much might a single dividend stock yield on an annual basis?
 What makes one dividend yield more competitive than another?

 Here’s a simple dividend yield definition: The dividend yield is the ratio of a company’s annual dividend payment in relation to its stock price.
-In other words, dividend yield tells you what percentage of a stock’s price (per share) you might receive on a quarterly or monthly basis.
+In other words, dividend yield tells you what percentage of a stock’s price (per share) you might receive on a quarterly or monthly basis, expressed in annual terms.

 Dividend yield = Annual dividend/Stock price